bettermusic/ChordSheetJS/README.md

 <a name="ChordProFormatter+format"></a>

 ### chordProFormatter.format(song) ⇒ <code>string</code>
-Formats a song into a ChordPro chord sheet.
+Formats a song into a ChordPro chord chart.

 **Kind**: instance method of [<code>ChordProFormatter</code>](#ChordProFormatter)
 **Returns**: <code>string</code> - The ChordPro string